hoffrenm/ea-spring-api/README.md

 # Movie Characters API

 Movie Characters API was completed for the third Java assignment in the Noroff Accelerate backend program.
-The project was completed by Mika Hoffren and Aino Ylä-Outinen.
+The project was made by Mika Hoffren and Aino Ylä-Outinen.

 ## Objective and Requirements